mmoran0032/defense/script.md

     section during future directions.
 For instance, these two points just below the resonance energy show the largest uncertainty, and almost all of that uncertainty can be attributed to the energy uncertainty of our incident beam.
+Our on-resonance points are dominated by the current uncertainty, which is partially limited by our experimental setup.

     The last thing to note is that there is a systematic shift at lower energies to higher acceptances.
 During previous studies, it was